harismuneer/Ultimate-Social-Scrapers/README.md

 - The default language of Facebook should be set to English for this tool to work properly.
 - If there's any specific use case of yours which the tool doesn't support currently then feel free to send me an email at [haris.muneer5@gmail.com](haris.muneer5@gmail.com) and we will discuss it further.
 - This tool is not meant for massive scraping (thousands of posts or friends etc).
 It is possible but the rate of scraping would be slower in that scenario.
-- Facebook has taken aggressive measures against scraping so there's no guarantee that you will always get the data required (though there are some ways to circumvent this issue which I will share during the teamviewer installation meeting)
+- Facebook has taken aggressive measures against scraping so there's no guarantee that you will always get the data required (though there are some ways to circumvent this issue which I will share during the TeamViewer installation meeting)

 ---